kmusante/Neighborhoodmap/README.md

 once you have gotten the lay of the map of eureka, you may click 'Quake Update'.  this will then zoom out and provide a circle representing each earthquake within  the past 30 days and 50 miles (and exceeding magnitude 2.5) of eureka.
 A list of the earthquakes will also appear.  you may click on either the list or the circle to get the magnitude and location for the quake.
 This list and the circles fulfill the project's specifications.

+In order to run the map, do the following.  copy the neighborhoodmap.html and main.css into a file.
+Within that file, place a folder called js.
+Within the js folder, place the app.js file and then create another folder called lib.
+Within the lib folder, place the knockout-3.2.0.js file.

 Should you have any questions you may contact ken musante at kenm@eurekapayments.com.